l-stanny/angular-studies/README.md

 # Angular Studies

-These projects were generated in an [Nx](https://nx.dev) monorepo and are in this repository *in part*.
+These self-directed study projects were generated in an [Nx](https://nx.dev) monorepo and are in this repository *in part*.

 <p style="text-align: center;"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="450"></p>